 Adding to the cart can sometimes be a big commitment for some users.
 They may like a product but may want to keep browsing for more items to compare them at the end.
 Or, maybe they are just not sure and want to save products for another time.

 Whatever the reason may be, giving the option to save products before making a purchase allows users to shop comfortably without being pressured to make an immediate decision.

 Without such an option, users have to remember the products they like and try to find them later.
 This extra time and effort equal a terrible customer experience.

-Also, the “save to wishlist” option provides you another way to get the user’s information.
+Also, the “save to wishlist” option provides you with another way to get the user’s information.
 Once the customer clicks to save an option, you can take them to a simple registration to add them to your email list.

-This step is handy because you can send email reminders to those customers to prompt them to finish their purchase.
+This step is handy because you can send email reminders to those customers to prompt them to finish their purchases.
 You can even send them a unique discount code to motivate them to purchase sooner rather than later.

 13. Establish Trust Through Transparency

 Customers are in the search for information.
 They need to be able to make informed decisions.
 Since all successful businesses operate on the foundations of transparency and trust, you need to answer your customer’s questions and address their concerns.